 Jamas has considerable experience in proceedings in the Divisional Court, Court of Appeal House of Lords / Supreme Court and the European Court of Human Rights.

-- Re: X Ltd: Advising on criminal liability risks arising from the purchase of a company involved in fraudulent misuse of a landlord deposit scheme.
+- A Ltd: Advising on money-laundering and fraud liability arising from the purchase of a company involved in the fraudulent misuse of a landlord deposit scheme.

-- R v K: defending a doctor charge with fraud
+- K: defending a doctor charge with fraud

-- R v D: (Operation Aardvark) £8m mortgage fraud involving PII applications relating to ARIS agreement.
+- D: defending in an £8m mortgage fraud involving PII applications relating to ARIS agreement and related CRO proceedings.

 - R (KBR, Inc.) v SFO: Challenge to the power to issue a s.2 CJA 1987 Notice to a US company requiring the production of material held abroad.